LoginRadius/engineering-portal/content/guest-post/nextjs-authentication-guide/index.md

 ![An authenticated user's profile page](profile-page.png)

 ## Conclusion
 In this tutorial, you have learned about user authentication and understood whether you should develop an authentication system in-house or use a modern identity platform like LoginRadius.

 Then, you have briefly learned different authentication patterns available in Next.js.
 And you step-by-step understood how to authenticate Next.js applications with LoginRadius’s React SDK.

+A working version of the code used in this tutorial is available on [Github](https://github.com/nefejames/loginradius-next-auth).